okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/uischema/index.md

 ### UI Schema Element Options object

-The UI Schema Element Options object specifies how the input is displayed.
+The UI Schema Element Options object specifies how the input appears.
 The supported formats are:

 - `text`: Text input.
 This is the default format for the majority of property types.
 - `radio`: Radio button options.
 This option is only available for `string` data types with an `enum` or `one of` constraint.